 (1974) studied at the music academy in Poltava, Ukraine.
 In 1999 he released his first CD, Awakening, continued studying at the Messiaen Academy in Entschede, and specialized in Argentine tango on bayan and bandoneon at the Rotterdam Conservatory.
-Two years later, Lysenko won the International Accordion Competition (IAC) in Italy.
+Two years later, he won the International Accordion Competition (IAC) in Italy.
 His second CD, Gulag, came out in 2012.
-Lysenko has played with the Rotterdam Philharmonic Orchestra, and for programs such as AVRO on Radio 4 and VPRO's Vrije Geluiden (Free Sounds).
+Lysenko has played with the Rotterdam Philharmonic Orchestra, and for AVRO on Radio 4 and VPRO's Vrije Geluiden (Free Sounds).
 He prefers genre-transcending projects in which visual art, literature and music enhance and flow into one another.
-Examples include Muziek voor de overtocht (Music for the Crossing), a performance with sculptor Koenraad Tinel and writer Stefan Hertmans, and Ik hoorde dat er geluisterd wird (I Heard that They Were Listening), with artist and writer Armando.(2017)
+Examples include Muziek voor de overtocht (Music for the Crossing), a performance with sculptor Koenraad Tinel and writer Stefan Hertmans, and Ik hoorde dat er geluisterd werd (I Heard that They Were Listening), with artist and writer Armando.(2017)

 Archive available for: Oleg Lysenko